roshaan7zafar/FYP/README.md

 # FYP
-this is final year project
+this is my final year project known as thermal peek